robertbasic/pugdebug/README.md

 # pugdebug

-pugdebug is (well, should be) a PHP standalone debugger.
+pugdebug is a standalone debugging client for PHP applications that uses XDebug as the debugging engine.

-A python 3.4.x, pyqt5 project.
+A python 3.4, PyQt5 project.

 ## current release